emcconville/wand/docs/guide/resizecrop.rst

 Transform images
 ----------------

-Use this function to crop and resize and image at the same time, using ImageMagick geometry strings.
+Use this function to crop and resize an image at the same time, using ImageMagick geometry strings.
 Cropping is performed first, followed by resizing.